Chief Master Sergeant of the Air Force

-The Chief Master Sergeant of the Air Force (acronym: CMSAF) is a unique non-commissioned rank in the United States Air Force.
-The holder of this rank and position of office represents the highest enlisted level of leadership in the Air Force, unless an enlisted airman is serving as the Senior Enlisted Advisor to the Chairman.
+The chief master sergeant of the Air Force (acronym: CMSAF) is a unique non-commissioned rank in the United States Air Force.
+The holder of this rank and position of office represents the highest enlisted level of leadership in the Air Force, unless an enlisted airman is serving as the senior enlisted advisor to the chairman.
 The CMSAF provides direction for the enlisted corps and represents their interests, as appropriate, to the American public, and to those in all levels of government.
-The CMSAF is appointed by the Air Force Chief of Staff (AF/CC) and serves as the senior enlisted advisor to the Air Force Chief of Staff and the Secretary of the Air Force on all issues regarding the welfare, readiness, morale, and proper utilization and progress of the enlisted force.
+The CMSAF is appointed by the Air Force chief of staff (AF/CC) and serves as the senior enlisted advisor to the Air Force chief of staff and the secretary of the Air Force on all issues regarding the welfare, readiness, morale, and proper utilization and progress of the enlisted force.

-The current Chief Master Sergeant of the Air Force is Chief JoAnne S. Bass (/bæs/).
-On 14 August 2020, Chief Bass succeeded Chief Kaleth O. Wright, to become the 19th Chief Master Sergeant of the Air Force.
+The outgoing incumbent 20th chief master sergeant of the Air Force is Chief David A. Flosi, who assumed the role on 8 March 2024.
+Flosi announced his retirement on 13 October 2025.
+On 6 November 2025, Chief Master Sergeant David R. Wolfe was selected to become the 21st chief master sergeant of the Air Force.
+Wolfe's promotion has not been announced.

-Although the Chief Master Sergeant of the Air Force is a non-commissioned officer, protocol states that the CMSAF has precedence over all lieutenant generals at joint events, and over all lieutenant generals except the Air Force Director of Staff at Air Force exclusive events.
+The chief master sergeant of the Air Force is designated as a special paygrade above E-9, and although the CMSAF is a non-commissioned officer, protocol states that the CMSAF has precedence over all lieutenant generals at joint events, and over all lieutenant generals except the Air Force director of staff at Air Force–exclusive events.

 Rank insignia and positional colors

-On 1 November 2004, the CMSAF's rank insignia was updated to include the Great Seal of the United States of America and two stars in the upper field.
+On 1 November 2004, the CMSAF's rank insignia was updated to include the Great Seal of the United States and two stars in the upper field.
 This puts the insignia in line with those of the Army and Marine Corps which have similar insignia to denote their senior enlisted servicemen.
 The laurel wreath around the star in the lower field remained unchanged, to retain the legacy of the Chief Master Sergeants of the Air Force.

 The CMSAF wears distinctive collar insignia.
 Traditionally, enlisted airmen's collar insignia was silver-colored "U.S." within a ring.
 The CMSAF's collar brass replaced the standard ring with a silver laurel wreath.
 The CMSAF also wears a distinctive cap device.
 Enlisted airmen's cap device is the Coat of Arms of the United States, surrounded by a ring, all struck from silver-colored metal.
 Much as with the position's distinctive collar brass, the ring is replaced with a laurel wreath for the CMSAF.